COVID SUPPORT LATEST : - WEEKEND 26-27TH SEPTEMBER

 BUSINESSES WHO NEED BREATHING SPACE

 The Corporate Insolvency and Governance Bill received royal assent on 25 June and is now an Act.
+It was due to expire on 30 September 2020 but has been extended.

 The Bill consists of 6 insolvency measures